Jānis Čakste

-Jānis Kristaps Čakste (Ива́н Христофо́рович Ча́ксте; 14 September 1859 – 14 March 1927) was a Latvian politician and lawyer who served as the first head of an independent Latvian state as the Chairman of the People's Council (1918–1920), the Speaker of the Constitutional Assembly (1920–1922), and as the first President of Latvia (1922–1927).
+Jānis Kristaps Čakste (Ива́н Христофо́рович Ча́ксте; 14 September 1859 – 14 March 1927) was a Latvian politician and lawyer who served as the first head of an independent Latvian state as the Chairman of the Latvian People's Council (1918–1920), the Speaker of the Latvian Constitutional Assembly (1920–1922), and as the first President of Latvia (1922–1927).

 Youth

-Čakste was born in the Lielsesava parish of Dobele county in Courland Governorate, the son of a farmer.
-He received his primary education at St Anne's Primary School, and entered the Academia Petrina in Jelgava, where he participated in student "evenings" advocating Neo-Latvian ideals.
+Čakste was born in the Lielsesava parish of Dobele county in Courland Governorate, the son of a wealthy peasant farmer.
+He received his primary education at St Anne's Primary School, and entered the Academia Petrina in Jelgava, where he participated in student "evenings" advocating Young Latvian ideals.
 After graduating in 1882, he entered the law faculty of Moscow University.
-While studying in Moscow, Čakste founded a local Latvian Student Society in 1883, which later became the academic fraternity "Austrums" and actively participated in the activities of the local Latvian community along with Krišjānis Valdemārs and Fricis Brīvzemnieks. Čakste graduated in 1886 and returned to Jelgava.
+While studying in Moscow, Čakste founded the local Latvian Student Society in 1883, which later became the academic fraternity "Austrums" and actively participated in the activities of the Moscow Latvian community along with Krišjānis Valdemārs and Fricis Brīvzemnieks. Čakste graduated in 1886 and returned to Jelgava.

 Career and entry into politics

-After graduating from St. Petersburg State University, he worked at the legal department of the Courland Governorate and, from 1888, as a doctor in Jelgava.
+After returning to Latvia, he worked at the legal department of the Courland Governorate and, from 1888, as a lawyer in Jelgava.
 In 1889 he became the editor of the newspaper "Tēvija", which became one of the most widely read Latvian-language newspapers in Courland.
 In 1895 he became one of the chief organisers of the 4th All-Latvian Song Festival in Jelgava, and partly financed the event out of his own pocket.
 In the course of the Russian Revolution of 1905 he collaborated on a project for creating Latvian national autonomy within the Russian Empire.